andyet/paddle/README.md

 Node.js famously had an http client but where occasionally no callback would occur for an HTTP request if the response was too fast.
-If I wanted to ensure that my http client callback occurred, I would call `ensure` in Paddle and `check_in` within the callback.
+If I wanted to make sure my http client callback occurred, I would call `insure` in Paddle and `check_in` within the callback.
 As simple as that!

     var http = require('http'),